diyism/MrChrootBSD/README.md

-# MrChrootBSD
-  This program is a chroot like utility for FreeBSD,which is by far the most sexy BSD available.
-I like [PRoot](https://proot-me.github.io/) for testing software(on linux) but I am anaware of such a tool for FreeBSD,so I was left in the dust.
-Meet `MrChrootBSD`,a **non-root version of chroot** sort of.

-# NOTICE

-  **This software is still in it's infancy and should not be used for anything serious other than like educational stuff.**

-## Features
-  Here is a list
-- Do chroot in userspace
-- (Currently) buggy user permisions database(`perms.db` using `db(3)`)
-- X11 within MrChrootBSD easily with the `-X` option.
-- Use `gdb` to debug stuff within the MrChrootBSD(limited `ptrace` support)
-- **THIS IS MAINLY A HUMANS ATTEMPT TO LOOK AT FreeBSD INTERNALS(Educational)**

-## Non-Features
-  Some of these will be removed(added to features) in the future
-- jails
-- daemons

 ## Usage
 This is early in development so stay tuned,use it like a normal chroot.
 Feel free to probe around the source code and send patches to my github.